franckvalot/opencell-website-test/content/_index.md

 header:
   background: /img/uploads/header-home.jpg
   carousel:
-    - button:
+    - button: {}
-        name:
-        url:
       subtitle: Agile monetization platform.
       title: Stop selling product. <br> Start selling recurring services.
     - button: {}
       subtitle: Mobile World Congress.
 Barcelona.
 February 25 - 28 2019
       title: 'Let''s talk about the future of telecoms<br> '
-    - button:
+    - button: {}
-        name:
-        url:
       subtitle: Webinar.
 March 15 2019.
       title: 'Agile utilities: how to adapt to deregulation and technological change'
 separator1:
+  description: Why Opencell
   number: '01'
-  description: what is Opencell
 introduction:
-  title: Recurring business need the right software
   content: >
     Companies move to recurring revenue models to accelerate predictable growth and higher financial valuations.

     But it’s not easy to make the shift.
 In the world of recurring revenue, sales, customer management, and reporting get handled differently.
     Time-to-market as well as innovative pricing, packaging and customer management are critical.
 To succeed, businesses need to go beyond traditional ERP systems and implement new solutions adapted to managing subscription and usage revenue.

     Our agile monetization platform provides everything you need to turn your recurring revenue business into a success.
+  title: Recurring business need the right software
 separator2:
+  description: Our platform
   number: '02'
-  description: what we do
 whatweprovide:
   button: DISCOVER
   content: >-